Graduate Student Organizations and Support

 Graduate students who identify as a member of the LGBTQA+ community or an ally are welcome to join the Graduate Queer and Trans group (Graduate QTs), which provides social space for LGBTQA+ identifying individuals through casual events.

-The Graduate School is currently working to provide support for an existing neurodivergent affinity group for graduate students.
+The Graduate School is currently working to provide support for an international graduate student group.

-If you’re interested in getting involved with either of these groups, please email the Associate Dean of Student Services at the Graduate School, [email protected]
+If you’re interested in getting involved, please email the Associate Dean of Student Services at the Graduate School, [email protected]

 Additional Student Meetups and Organizations